8th Armoured Brigade (United Kingdom): Operation Blackcock

-Reichwald Forest
+Reichswald Forest

 The Reichswald Forest lies in Germany, to the east of Nijmegen and between the Rivers Rhine and Maas.
 The area is wooded and liable to flooding.
 In 1945, the winter had been wet and the German defenders had allowed the rivers to flood, thus negating the Allied advantages in armour and manpower.
 They had also had some weeks to prepare their defences and towns had been turned into fortresses.

-The Brigade reverted to the command of XXX Corps and moved north via Turnhout.
+The brigade reverted to the command of XXX Corps and moved north via Turnhout.
 Within a week, the concentration of troops was complete and at 0530 hours on the morning of 8 February the greatest bombardment in history was opened up.
 Every type and size of weapon took part in a bombardment, which lasted five hours.
-The Brigade's tanks fired an average of 300 rounds per gun.
+The brigade's tanks fired an average of 300 rounds per gun.
 Progress was made on all fronts for the first six miles. but 53rd (Welsh) Division failed to capture Cleves and the important Marterborn feature.
 The 43rd Division, with the 8th Armoured Brigade in support, was brought up and, after a fight, Cleve was in British hands.
 The 4/7 DG and the 214th Infantry Brigade fought through Marterborn to the ground overlooking the Cleve – Goch Railway.

 The German reaction was to blow the dykes along the Rhine and masses of water swept across the flat valley, subsidiary dykes burst and the link with Nijmegen, the road through Kranenburg, was flooded to a depth of 3 feet.

-To the east of the Cleve, during four days and four nights, the Brigade supported each Infantry Brigade of the 43rd Division in turn in a continuous assault on the position.
+To the east of the Cleve, during four days and four nights, the brigade supported each Infantry Brigade of the 43rd Division in turn in a continuous assault on the position.
 On the fifth day, the German resistance broke and the 4/7 DG with 214th Infantry Brigade took over 1,000 prisoners.

-The Brigade, together with the 53rd (Welsh) division, began operations on 24 February to drive southeast astride the river Niers and to capture Weeze.
+The brigade, together with the 53rd (Welsh) division, began operations on 24 February to drive southeast astride the river Niers and to capture Weeze.
 Under difficult going, a halt was called until the 51st (Highland) Division and British 3rd Division came up level.
 Two days later, a further assault upon the Weeze defences was launched, supported by flame-throwing tanks.
 By dark, the town was surrounded on three sides and during the night patrols entered the outskirts.

-The Brigade, less 13/18 H, and with 1st Battalion, Oxfordshire and Buckinghamshire Light Infantry under command advanced through Weeze by early afternoon and entered Kevelaer early next morning and the 4/7 DG with 1st Oxfordshire and Buckinghamshire Light Infantry pushed on to Geldern.
+The brigade, less 13/18 H, and with 1st Battalion, Oxfordshire and Buckinghamshire Light Infantry under command advanced through Weeze by early afternoon and entered Kevelaer early next morning and the 4/7 DG with 1st Oxfordshire and Buckinghamshire Light Infantry pushed on to Geldern.
 On the outskirts of Geldern, the 4/7 DG and B Coy, 12th King's Royal Rifle Corps encountered tank fire on the outskirts of Geldern and then discovered that their opponents were the leading elements of the Ninth United States Army.
 This constituted the first link-up between the British and American forces.

-The following day the Brigade was informed they were required for Operation "Plunder", the crossing of the Rhine.
+The following day the brigade was informed they were required for Operation "Plunder", the crossing of the Rhine.